dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

       engagements that leads the student towards internalizing the correct set of information

+- by reasoning about the likely epistemological expansion,
+  - one can reapply the previous two "modes" towards inferences based on differential dynamics of the development of knowledge.

 ==========

+- (TODO: move to a footnote)
 - how to ascertain the structure of someone's knowledge: this is a problem i encountered when trying to teach people how to jamskate.
   - later in life, it's incredibly frustrating knowing that people